ITP Show FAQ

 WHEN DO I NEED TO SIGN UP BY?

-Submissions begin on Wednesday, November 23.
-You must sign up through the online signup By 12PM NOON on Monday, December 5.
+Submissions begin on Monday, April 24.
+You must sign up through the online signup By 12PM NOON on Wednesday, May 3.
 At any time before this date you can fill in or modify the information about your project and your space and equipment needs.
-Be sure to associate it with the Winter Show 2016 venue.
+Be sure to associate it with the Spring Show 2017 venue.
 The equipment and space are not allotted on a first come, first serve basis but you might as well get it started early.

 HOW ARE PROJECTS SELECTED FOR THE SHOW?